 The aggressiveness of a prefetcher can be controlled by:

-Prefetch Distance which is how far ahead of the current access
+Prefetch Distance which is how far ahead of the current access the prefetcher should fetch.

 Prefetch Degree is the number of cache lines to prefetch for each access.